 Storms ground U.S. air travelers as airlines cancel flights

-Tens of thousands of flyers had their travel plans upended Friday after airlines cancelled more than 1,100 flights for a second straight day because of thunderstorms hitting the East Coast.
+Tens of thousands of flyers had their travel plans upended Friday after airlines cancelled about 1,400 U.S. flights as thunderstorms hit the East Coast.

+Another 6,300 flights had been delayed by early evening, according to tracking service FlightAware.

+It was the second straight day of major disruptions and the worst day for cancellations since mid-June.

-American Airlines scrubbed more than 200 flights, or 6 per cent of its schedule.
-Republic Airways, which operates smaller planes for American Eagle, Delta Connection and United Express, also cancelled more than 200 flights, about 20 per cent of its schedule.
+American Airlines scrubbed about 250 flights, or 7 per cent of its schedule.
+Republic Airways, which operates smaller planes for American Eagle, Delta Connection and United Express, cancelled a similar number, about 25 per cent of its flights.

-Thunderstorms were causing delays averaging more than 90 minutes at LaGuardia Airport in New York and Newark Liberty International in New Jersey, according to the Federal Aviation Administration.
-The FAA said storms also could cause delays at major airports from Florida to Boston.
+Thunderstorms were stopping or delaying early-evening flights in New York, Boston, the Washington, D.C., area, Philadelphia, Baltimore and Denver, according to the Federal Aviation Administration.

-About 1,200 U.S. flights were canceled Thursday -- 4.6 per cent of all scheduled flights, and the highest number since July 25, according to FlightAware.
+About 1,200 U.S. flights were cancelled Thursday, 4.6 per cent of all those scheduled.

 Travellers have been hit with widespread cancellations and delays this summer.
 Travel bounced back faster than expected -- to about 88 per cent of pre-pandemic levels in July -- and airlines weren't able to increase staffing fast enough.
 They have been cutting back on schedules in an attempt to make remaining flights more reliable.